Frieda-VI/Aviation/index.md

 ---
 ## Server Usage
-This is a basic Boilerplate for the AviationRuntime -> Server
+This is a basic Boilerplate for the AviationRuntime -> Runtime Server
 ```lua
 local Players = game:GetService("Players")
 local ReplicatedStorage = game:GetService("ReplicatedStorage")